davidshur/note-taker/README.md

 # note-taker

 Takes notes with a backend.
-Experience the live site at HEROKU.
+Experience the live site at [Heroku](https://note-taker-29587.herokuapp.com/).

 ## Installation